17hoehbr/automated-plex-guide/README.md

 Instead you can allow users to authenticate with their Plex login by going to Settings > Configuration > Authentication and selecting "Enable Plex OAuth".
 This way anyone who has access to your Plex can simply login with their Plex credentials and make requests.

+## Tautulli (Optional)

+Navigate to http://localhost:8181 and follow the setup wizard.

+1. Create a local admin account
+2. Sign in with Plex
+3. Select your Plex server from the drop down.
+The rest of the settings should autofill.
+You can optionally select use secure connection but I'm not really sure what difference it makes since they're both on the same network anyway.
+Press verify and next.
+4. The rest of the settings can be left as default

+Once the setup is complete you can login with either the local account you made earlier or your Plex account.